 4. Judicial Foreclosure.
 Because the prohibition on fines in liens only applies to trustee sales, associations may include monetary penalties (fines) in actions for judicial foreclosures.

-No Liens Allowed.
+Nonjudicial Foreclosure.
 Fines cannot be collected through nonjudicial foreclosures (trustee sales) despite any authorizing language that might be contained in an association's governing documents.
 (Civ.
 Code §5725(b).)
 Monetary penalties cannot be treated as assessments and cannot be included in delinquent assessment liens that are foreclosed nonjudicially.
+Fines can be included in liens that are foreclosed judicially.

-Late Charges.
+Late Charges & Interest.
 Associations cannot levy late charges and interest on unpaid fines.